Last Updated on September 6, 2023 by Tim Wells

 2nd Generation Chromecast

 Instead of looking like a flash drive, the 2nd generation Chromecast was now a dongle.
-It was now available in three different colors: black, yellow, and red, to make it even flashier.
+It was now available in three colors: black, yellow, and red, to make it even flashier.

 One of the early complaints about the 1st generation Chromecast was that it was too heavy for the TV’s HDMI port.
 In rare cases, HDMI ports would come loose or break entirely due to the excess weight.